 Indicative of this dichotomy is India.
 As noted above, India’s Supreme Court recognised transgender people as constituting a legal third gender in April 2014, grounding its decision on rights guaranteed by the nation’s Constitution as well as international law, and determining that gender identity and sexual orientation are fundamental to the rights to self-determination, dignity and freedom.
 In December 2013, however, a two-person bench of the Supreme Court put a colonial-era portion of the Penal Code (Section 377), which described homosexual acts as ‘against the order of nature’ and punishable by up to life in prison, back into law after a 2009 ruling by the High Court of Delhi struck down Section 377 as unconstitutional.
 Although the Supreme Court ruled that only the parliament can make changes to the law that bans consensual same-sex sexual activity, a curative petition to re-examine the Supreme Court’s decision is still pending.

 Stop-and-go progress on LGBT rights is a common theme around the world.
 In the US, the Supreme Court has paved the way for gay marriage.
-Additionally, several US jurisdictions have outlawed discrimination based on sexual orientation and, in 2015, the Equal Employment Opportunity Commission concluded that Title VII of the Civil Rights Act of 1964 prohibits sexual orientation discrimination in employment because it is a form of sex discrimination.
+Additionally, several US jurisdictions have outlawed discrimination based on sexual orientation and, in 2015, the Equal Employment Opportunity Commission concluded that Title VII of the Civil Rights Act of 1964 prohibits sexual orientation or gender identity discrimination in employment because it is a form of sex discrimination.
 Also in 2015, New York State Governor Andrew Cuomo announced that he would take executive action to protect transgender people from discrimination in housing and employment, among other areas.
 Governor Cuomo noted that this action was long overdue, explaining that ‘The law left out the T’ because transgender people had been left out of previous anti-discrimination laws protecting gay and bisexual men and women.
 Despite this progress, including the help of the Affordable Care Act, significant barriers to provide equality to transgender individuals remain as they continue to face discrimination, harassment and barriers to access in the healthcare system, in addition to in society generally.
-For example, in 2016, several states, including Mississippi and North Carolina, introduced or enacted anti-LGBT legislation.
+For example, in 2016 and 2017, several states, including Arkansas, Mississippi and North Carolina, introduced or enacted anti-LGBT legislation.
+More recently in 2017, the Department of Justice announced that Title VII of the Civil Rights Act of 1964 does not prevent workplace discrimination based on gender identity.
+As mentioned above, however, the Equal Employment Opportunity Commission still considers discrimination based on gender identity as unlawful.
 In addition, many employers still struggle with policy decisions over health insurance coverage of transgender employees, including, for example, whether to cover sex-change surgeries.
-As this issue continues to make headlines, we note there will likely be many more legal developments on LGBT protections in upcoming years.
+As this issue continues to make headlines, there will likely be many more legal developments on LGBT protections in the coming years.

 iiI Challenges facing multinational corporations